-Here's how SSH Tunneling works.
 By default, a PostgreSQL database server only listens to local connection requests.
 It does not accept any connection requests except the ones coming from the “localhost” address.
 By launching a SSH tunnel between your computer and the Linux server, you are binding the two computers into one “localhost” with one specific port number on each side.
-After launching the tunnel on your computer, pgAdmin will try to connect to a PostgreSQL server on the “localhost” using a port number you specified while setting up the SSH tunnel.
+After launching the tunnel on your computer, pgAdmin will try to connect to a PostgreSQL server on the “localhost” using the port number you specified while setting up the SSH tunnel.
 On the remote server, the PostgreSQL server will receive a connection request coming from a “localhost” address.
 In this tunnel, all the data traveling between your computer and the remote server will be encrypted by the SSH protocol.

 Step 1: Request access to the PostgreSQL Server